jananir03/Hospital_API/README.md

 # Validation Rules

- Email must be valid
+* Email must be valid
- Age must be greater than 0
+* Age must be greater than 0
- Doctor not found
+* Doctor not found
+* Patient not found